Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 The Resolute condition lasts for 10 minutes but can end early under the following conditions:

 - **Unconcious.** You have the Unconscious condition.
-- **Being Calmed.** Spell such as *Calm Emotions* is cast on you, requiring the caster to make an Ability Check using its spellcasting ability.
+- **Being Calmed.** Spell such as *Calm Emotions* is cast on you, requiring the caster to make an :d20-check: **Ability Check** using its spellcasting ability.
 The DC is equal to the highest ability score you have between Intelligence, Wisdom, or Charisma.
 On success, **Resolute** ends.

 While this condition is in effect, you gain several benefits: